ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 }
 ```

-Setting the `validators` option to the same Zod schema as on the server is the most convenient and recommended, but it increases the size of the client bundle a bit.
+Setting the `validators` option to the same Zod schema as on the server is the most convenient and recommended way, but it increases the size of the client bundle a bit.

 A lightweight alternative is to use a Superforms validation object.
 It's an object with the same keys as the form, with a function that receives the field value and should return `string | string[]` as a "validation failed" message, or `null | undefined` if the field is valid.